Coronavirus: FAQs for Employers

 - For employers in Northern Ireland

-For more information visit our Q&A on help for the self-employed.
+For information on help for the self-employed see: COVID-19: Help for the self-employed

 1. When should an employee self-isolate?